 The size of the Company's backlog should not be viewed as an indicator of the Company's quarterly or annualized revenues, due to the timing of order fulfillment of asphalt plants.
-The Company's backlog, which includes orders received through the date of this filing, was \$53.1 million and \$24.9 million as of December 1, 2021 and December 1, 2020, respectively.
+The Company's backlog was \$43.2 million and \$53.1 million as of December 1, 2022 and December 1, 2021, respectively.